ianwdunlop/pollster-ui/README.md

 # Pollster UI
 React based UI to display results from the Pollster API.
+Shows current polls.
+Click on button to vote.
+Shows the percentage votes for each option in the poll.

 ## Running
 Install required packages